Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

 where

 for $i=1,2,3$.
-The first wPIL subformula expresses the cost for the connection of the blackboard and controller.
+The first wPIL subformula expresses the cost for the connection of blackboard and controller.
 The wEPIL subformula between the two weighted concatenation operators represents the cost of the connection of the three sources to blackboard in order to be informed for existing data.
 The last part of $\e$ captures the cost of applying the connection of some of the three sources with controller and blackboard for the triggering and writing process.
 The weighted iteration operators describe the cost of executing recursive interactions in $\e$.
 Let $w_1,w_2 \in I^{+}_{\B}$ encode two distinct sequences of interactions permitted in the given weighted Blackboard architecture.
 The values $\left \Vert \e \right \Vert(w_1)$ and $\left \Vert \e \right \Vert(w_2)$ represent the cost for executing these interactions with the order encoded by $w_1$ and $w_2$, respectively.
 Then, $\left \Vert \e \right \Vert(w_1)+\left \Vert \e \right \Vert(w_2)$ is the `total' cost for implementing $w_1$ and $w_2$.
 For example, if we consider the max-plus semiring, then the value $\max \lbrace \left \Vert \e \right \Vert(w_1),\left \Vert \e \right \Vert(w_2)\rbrace$ gives information for the communication with the maximum cost.
-Such information would be important in systems with restricted resources such as battery capacity for instance, in order for the system to opt for implementing the least 'expensive' sequence of interactions. \hide{On the other hand, in Viterbi semiring, we get the value $\max \lbrace \left \Vert \e \right \Vert(w_1),\left \Vert \e \right \Vert(w_2)\rbrace$ which refers to the communication with the maximum probability to be executed.}
+Such information would be important in systems with restricted resources such as battery capacity for instance, in order for the systems to opt for implementing the least `expensive' sequence of interactions.

 \definecolor{harlequin}{rgb}{0.25, 1.0, 0.0} \definecolor{ao}{rgb}{0.0, 0.0, 1.0}

 \definecolor{darkorange}{rgb}{1.0, 0.55, 0.0} \definecolor{harlequin}{rgb}{0.25, 1.0, 0.0} \definecolor{ao}{rgb}{0.0, 0.0, 1.0}